Group Meditation for Emotions: A Practical Beginner Guide

 Group meditation for emotions is a secular mindfulness practice in which a facilitator guides several people to observe, name, and allow emotions while staying connected to the present moment.

-Secular versions usually use simple tools: naming the feeling, sensing where it shows up, following the breath, and returning to the room.
-If you already know basic meditation techniques, this is a more emotion-focused version of the same notice-and-return skill.
+Secular versions usually stay simple: name the feeling, notice where it lands in the body, follow a few natural breaths, and reconnect with the room.
+If you already know basic meditation techniques, this is the same notice-and-return skill with more attention on emotional weather.

 Not emptying the mind.
 Not forcing calm.